j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 I first encountered Paul Dean in the summer of 1969 in Edmonton, at the Orange County Pop Festival.
 We didn't meet on that occasion (I was just a member of the audience), but I remember being blown away by Paul and his band "Fox", which included Brian Newcombe on bass and Billy McBeth on drums.
 They were awesome.

-During the course of their career Loverboy recorded two songs co-written by Bryan Adams and myself: Jump and Dangerous
+"Loverboy" recorded two songs co-Writers Bryan Adams and myself: Jump and Dangerous

 Paul and Bryan and I co-wrote "Win Some Lose Some" on Bryan's first album.